Insights guidelines for deployment at scale

 Insights usage varies from customer to customer so there is no real "one size fits all" template.
 However it is worth highlighting some of the features Red Hat has in place to assist with large sized deployments.
 This is not intended to be a best-practices guide, just some things to consider.

-I typically emphasize how easy it is to deploy insights - with it's minimal steps, due to being SaaS; however, for an even easier deployment of Insights on a large scale, Insights has scripts available in Puppet, Chef and Ansible to use along with our getting started guide.
+I typically emphasize how easy it is to deploy insights - with its minimal steps, because it is a SaaS solution.
+For an even easier deployment of Insights on a large scale, Insights has scripts available in Puppet, and Ansible to use along with our getting started guide.
 If a customer happens to be also managing these systems via a version of Satellite with Insights integration, mass registration of Insights is built in (via the bootstrap script provided with Satellite).

 A proxy is not required to be used for Insights, but typically the systems of customers with larger scale deployments are already set up to communicate with Red Hat via a proxy, rather than being individually connected (or in disconnected environments).
 Insights also supports this infrastructure model via proxy support as an option within our client, so there are no changes that you as the customer need to make to how your systems communicate with our servers.

 If you are using a version of Satellite with Insights integration, it can be used as the proxy.

-By default, Insights sends information once a day. e find that this default frequency fits the needs of most accounts.
+By default, Insights sends information once daily.
+We find that this default frequency fits the needs of most accounts.

 However, one may have concerns about the impact, at scale, of all these clients checking in and transmitting a payload on your network.
-To help with this, we have implemented a default, feature to make the Insights client automatically stagger its check-in time; so rather than all checking in at once, they'll check in individually or random groups.
+To help with this, we have implemented a default feature to make the Insights client automatically stagger its check-in time; so rather than all checking in at once, they'll check in individually or in random groups.
 All out of the box!